Keeping children safe is not a policy - it is a promise.

 WonderWatch is designed with two frameworks as our primary reference points:

 We are a small, bootstrapped team in early access.
-We are not currently certified under any of these frameworks, but our product is built to align with their core principles from day one.
+We are not currently certified under any of these frameworks.
+To be specific about the gap: our sign-up asks you to confirm you are the parent or guardian, but that confirmation does not yet meet COPPA’s defined standard for verifying that an adult is giving consent - we are building that step now.
+Everything else on this page is built to align with these frameworks’ core principles from day one.
 Formal documentation is work in progress and will be published here as it is completed.

 How Nuno works today - and where it is going

-Today, Nuno is WonderWatch's AI learning companion operating entirely within pre-written mission scripts.
-It reads content aloud, poses structured questions, and responds with pre-written feedback based on the child's answer choice.
-There is no open-ended input field for children in the current version.
+Nuno is WonderWatch's AI learning companion.
+Inside a mission, Nuno operates entirely within pre-written scripts: it reads content aloud, poses structured questions, and responds with pre-written feedback based on the child's answer choice.
+There is no open-ended input inside missions.

 Coming soon: Nuno will evolve into a real-time companion that can answer children's questions, build stories with them, and spark curiosity in the moment.
 Crucially, Nuno is being designed to recognise when a conversation is moving beyond age-appropriate territory - and to gently pause, redirect, or bring a human into the loop.
 Safety guardrails are being built into the real-time version from the ground up, not added as an afterthought.